-- a.
-Principle 6 of the SRA Principles 2011 which states you must behave in a way that maintains the trust the public places in you and in the provision of legal services. - b.
-Principle 8 of the SRA Principles 2011 which states you must run your business or carry out your role in the business effectively and in accordance with proper governance and sound financial and risk management principles. - c.
-Outcome 7.5 of the SRA Code of Conduct 2011 which states you must comply with legislation applicable to your business, including anti-money laundering and data protection legislation.
-To the extent the conduct took place from 25 November 2019 onwards: - d.
-Principle 2 of the SRA Principles 2019 which states you act in a way that upholds public trust and confidence in the solicitors' profession and in legal services provided by authorised persons. - e.
-Paragraph 2.1(a) of the SRA Code of Conduct for Firms 2019 which states you have effective governance structures, arrangements, systems and controls in place that ensure you comply with all the SRA's regulatory arrangements, as well as with other regulatory and legislative requirements, which apply to you. - f.
-Paragraph 2.2 of the SRA Code of Conduct for Firms 2019 which states you keep and maintain records to demonstrate compliance with your obligations under the SRA's regulatory arrangements. - g.
+- 3.1 The firm admits, and the SRA accepts, that by failing to comply with the MLRs 2017, it has breached or failed to achieve: - a.
+Principle 2 of the SRA Principles 2019 which states you act in a way that upholds public trust and confidence in the solicitors' profession and in legal services provided by authorised persons. - b.
+Paragraph 2.1(a) of the SRA Code of Conduct for Firms 2019 which states you have effective governance structures, arrangements, systems and controls in place that ensure you comply with all the SRA's regulatory arrangements, as well as with other regulatory and legislative requirements, which apply to you. - c.
+Paragraph 2.2 of the SRA Code of Conduct for Firms 2019 which states you keep and maintain records to demonstrate compliance with your obligations under the SRA's regulatory arrangements. - d.
 Paragraph 3.1 of the SRA Code of Conduct for Firms 2019 which states that you keep up to date with and follow the law and regulation governing the way you work.